MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 Desktop flows assigned to a hosted machine group get queued to it when triggered to run.
 Then, like for any machine group, the next desktop flow in the queue runs when a bot in the group is available.
 To find more information about queues, go to [Monitor desktop flow queues](monitor-desktop-flow-queues.md).

 Here are some of the key features of hosted machine group:

-- Run unattended desktop flows at scale
+- Run unattended desktop flows at scale.
-- Auto-scale the number of bots in your hosted machine group based on current workloads
+- Auto-scale the number of bots in your hosted machine group based on current workloads.
-- Load balance bots across all hosted machine groups in an environment
+- Load balance bots across all hosted machine groups in an environment.
 - Work or school account integration (preview): Enables access to resources that are part of the business plan linked to your organization, such as Office, Sharepoint, and Azure.
 - Vanilla or Custom VM images: Use a vanilla VM image provided by Microsoft or personalize your hosted machine group by providing your own Windows image directly from your Azure Compute Gallery.

 ## Licensing requirements

-To use hosted machine group, you will need the following licensing option:
+To use hosted machine group, you need the following licensing option:

 - Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate hosted RPA add-on**.

     You need to assign to your environment as many add-ons as many bots you want to run in parallel in your environment.

 > [!NOTE]
 > Any services or applications the unattended bot accesses must be licensed separately.
 For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License.

 > [!IMPORTANT]
-> To enable a smooth transition for customers using the hosted machine group feature during the preview phase, a grace period will be provided to enable customers to procure the appropriate hosted RPA add-on in order to continue using the feature. **Entitlements for using the hosted machine group during the preview phase will be extended until 1st April 2023**.
-After this date, you will need the hosted RPA add-on to continue using the hosted machine group feature.
+> To enable a smooth transition for customers using the hosted machine group feature during the preview phase, a grace period will be provided to enable customers to procure the appropriate hosted RPA add-on in order to continue using the feature.
+Entitlements for using the hosted machine group during the preview phase will be extended until 1 April 2023.
+After this date, you'll need the hosted RPA add-on to continue using the hosted machine group feature.

-> ### Licensing requirements during grace period
+### Licensing requirements during grace period

->To use hosted machine groups, you need one of the following licensing options:
+To use hosted machine groups, you need one of the following licensing options:

->- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-ons**.
+- Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-ons**.

->
->    During the grace period, hosted machine groups will be available with the existing licenses to run unattended RPA.
+    During the grace period, hosted machine groups will be available with the existing licenses to run unattended RPA.
 So there are no extra charges for the **Power Automate per user** or **per flow plan with attended RPA** and the **Power Automate unattended RPA add-on**.
 You need to assign to your environment as many add-ons as many bots you want to run in parallel in your environment.

->
->- Use the **Power Automate per user plan with attended RPA trial** and the **Power Automate unattended RPA add-on trials**.
+- Use the **Power Automate per user plan with attended RPA trial** and the **Power Automate unattended RPA add-on trials**.

->
->    The plans and add-ons mentioned above have trial versions that last 30 days and can be extended once to a total of 60 days.
+    The plans and add-ons mentioned before have trial versions that last 30 days and can be extended once to a total of 60 days.
 Organization admins can obtain up to 25 seats from the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign those attended RPA trials to 25 individual makers, and assign the unattended add-ons to the targeted environments.

->
->- Use the 90-days self-assisted premium trial.
+- Use the 90-days self-assisted premium trial.

->
->    Trial users can create up to 10 hosted machine groups and have up to two bots running in parallel in a given environment.
+    Trial users can create up to 10 hosted machine groups and have up to two bots running in parallel in a given environment.
 To start a trial, select **Try free** under **Per-user plan with attended RPA** in the [Power Automate pricing page](https://powerautomate.microsoft.com/pricing/) or the desktop flow page of the [Power Automate portal](http://make.powerautomate.com/).

 ## Prerequisites